 After one micro-community member hosted an in-home meeting to rally her neighbors around the project, the micro-community soon had 75% of their neighbors on board to participate and began to move forward in planning their own Consultative Workshop.
 The neighbors showed a great sense of commitment to improving their micro-community by ensuring the event was well-attended and created an open space for sharing their thoughts, ideas and insights about how to improve life within their micro-community.
 This workshop was the start of this micro-community building a supportive network among each other as a first step in building their resilience.

-From there, the H.O.P.E.
-(Health & Well-Being, Opportunity Making, Placemaking and Engaging Influencers) Plan was created out of the ideas generated at the Consultative Workshop.
+From there, plan were created out of the ideas generated at the Consultative Workshop.
 Because this plan was generated by the micro-community members themselves, the plan was a first step in creating competency.
 That sense of competency is another earmark of creating resilience.
 The next step in creating competency among the members of the micro-community, is to then build leaders among the micro-community.
-Those leadership roles include co-chairs, a leader for each part of the H.O.P.E.
-Plan and a Public Safety Liaison.
-The people who served in these roles for the first micro-community worked diligently with their neighbors to fulfill and complete the H.O.P.E.
-Plan.
+The people who served in these roles for the first micro-community worked diligently with their neighbors to fulfill and complete their plan.

 The final piece of resilience building is coping strategies.
 By building a supportive network, a sense of competence and a self care routine, the members of the micro-community were thus also building their coping strategies toolkit.